Disciples of Babylon

 Disciples of Babylon is an American rock band based in Hollywood consisting of Eric Knight, Ramon Blanco, Gui Bodi, and Chris Toeller.
 The band was founded in 2012, and released their first EP Welcome to Babylon in 2015.
 Their first studio album The Rise and Fall of Babylon was released in 2017.
+They broke up in 2021.

 History

 2012–2015: Formation and Welcome to Babylon

 Disciples of Babylon was founded in 2012 by lead singer and guitarist Eric Knight.
 Knight invited guitarist Ramon Blanco to join the band after watching Blanco perform a guitar solo of Alter Bridge's "Blackbird" online.
 Knight and Blanco began writing music together immediately, and wrote the song "Arrived" during their first writing session.

 Bassist Gui Bodi and drummer Chris Toeller subsequently joined the band.
 Bodi had met Knight and Blanco at the Musicians Institute, which they all attended.

 Disciples of Babylon is not a religious band, although its music does include political and social commentary.
 The band's name is a reference to America being a modern-day Babylon.

 Disciples of Babylon's first EP Welcome to Babylon was produced with the assistance of producer Andrés Torres.
 The 3-track EP was released in the United States on September 5, 2015.